 What to Expect

+All interviews for the 2022-2023 admissions cycle will continue to be virtual via Zoom.
 Before your interview, learn as much as possible about the school.
 Visit the College of Medicine web site to learn more about the College.
-On the day of the interview, applicants will have the opportunity to meet current FSU medical students and staff and to tour our facilities.
+On the day of the interview, applicants will have the opportunity to meet current FSU medical students, staff, and senior administrators.

 The interview itself is an informal process where each applicant will have two one-on-one interviews with members of the admissions committee.
 The interviewers will have your application file which they will use as a springboard in order to get to know you better.
 Each interview may last up to one hour.